jpswade/jpswade.github.io/_posts/2008-01-22-so-how-did-i-get-infected-in-the-first-place.md

 **Outdated software**

-If your version of Windows is not up-to-date and you go online (especially without a firewall), you are prone to the very latest viruses via many different vulnerabilities in Windows it&#8217;s self.
+If your version of Windows is not up-to-date and you go online (especially without a firewall), you are prone to the very latest viruses via many different vulnerabilities in Windows it's self.

 If you are putting a new computer on to the internet, ensure it has the very latest windows updates.
 If you are unsure whether it is up-to-date, ensure you connect behind a hardware (often your router) or software firewall.